bitmakerlabs/twitmaker/README.md

 This assignment will give you practice implementing AJAX requests with jQuery.
 You'll also practice dealing with different response types.

-To get started, fork this repository.
+**To get started, you can fork the Twitmaker repository here: https://github.com/bitmakerlabs/twitmaker**

 ## 1. jQuery AJAX request with HTML response